ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 :  Addresses to which aggregate feedback reports are to be sent (comma-separated plain-text list of DMARC Reporting URIs; **OPTIONAL**).
 If present, the Domain Owner is requesting Mail Receivers to send aggregate feedback reports as defined in [@!I-D.ietf-dmarc-aggregate-reporting] to the URIs listed.
 Any valid URI can be specified.
-A Mail Receiver **MUST** implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
+A Mail Receiver that sends aggregate feedback reports  **MUST** implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If the tag is not provided, Mail Receivers **MUST NOT** generate aggregate feedback reports for the domain.
-URIs involving schemes not supported by Mail Receivers **MUST** be ignored.
-   [@!I-D.ietf-dmarc-aggregate-reporting] also discusses considerations that apply when the domain name of a URI differs from the domain publishing the DMARC Policy Record.
+URIs involving schemes not supported by Mail Receivers **MUST** be ignored.  [@!I-D.ietf-dmarc-aggregate-reporting] also discusses considerations that apply when the domain name of a URI differs from the domain publishing the DMARC Policy Record.
 See (#external-report-addresses) for additional considerations.

 ruf: